 Shorter Meal Period

-Under New York Department of Labor, a shorter meal period of less than 30 minutes is permitted, without application by the employer, as long as there is no indication of hardship to the employees.
-Also, meal period of no less than 20 minutes will be allowed to employees only in certain special cases and special allowance is made.
+Under the New York Department of Labor, a shorter meal period of fewer than 30 minutes is permitted, without application by the employer, as long as there is no indication of hardship to the employees.
+Also, a meal period of no less than 20 minutes will be allowed to employees only in certain special cases and a special allowance is made.